Fez, Morocco: Saadis and 'Alawis

 Starting with the reign of Moulay Muhammad ibn Abdallah, between 1757 and 1790, the country stabilized and Fez finally regained its fortunes.
-Although its status was partly shared with Marrakesh, it remained the capital of Morocco for the rest of the Alaouite period up to the 20th century.
-There was a brief period of disorder under Moulay Yazid (ruled 1790–1792) and Moulay Slimane (ruled 1792–1822), with the sultans in Fez losing control of most of the rest of Morocco between 1790 and 1795.
-However, the city benefitted from a long era of relative peace and remained a major economic center even during short periods of conflict.
-The Alaouites continued to rebuild or restore various monuments and undertook a series of extensions to the Royal Palace.
+Although its status was partly shared with Marrakesh, it remained the capital of Morocco for the rest of the 'Alawi period up to the 20th century.
+The 'Alawis continued to rebuild or restore various monuments and undertook a series of extensions to the Royal Palace.
 The sultans and their entourages also became more and more closely associated with the elites of Fez and other urban centers, with the ulama (religious scholars) of Fez being particularly influential.
-After Moulay Slimane's death, powerful Fassi families became the main players of the country's political and intellectual scene.
+After Moulay Slimane's death, powerful families from Fez became the main players of the country's political and intellectual scene.

 The Tijani Sufi order, started by Ahmad al-Tijani (d.
 1815), has had its spiritual center in Fez since al-Tijani moved here from Algeria in 1789.
 The order spread quickly among the literary elite of North West Africa and its ulama had significant religious, intellectual, and political influence in Fez and beyond.
 Until the 19th century the city was the only source of fezzes (also known as the tarboosh).

-The last major change to Fez's topography before the 20th century was made during the reign of Moulay Hassan I (1873-1894), who finally connected Fes Jdid and Fes el-Bali by building a walled corridor between them.
+The last major change to Fez's topography before the 20th century was made during the reign of Moulay Hassan I (1873–1894), who finally connected Fes Jdid and Fes el-Bali by building a walled corridor between them.
 New gardens and summer palaces, used by the royals and the capital's high society, were built within the corridor, such as the Jnan Sbil Gardens and the Dar Batha palace.
 Moulay Hassan also expanded the old Royal Palace itself, extending its entrance up to the current location of the Old Mechouar while adding the New Mechouar, along with the Dar al-Makina, to the north.
 The expansion separated the Moulay Abdallah neighbourhood to the northwest from the rest of Fes Jdid.

 Fez played a central role in the Hafidhiya, the brief civil war that erupted when Abdelhafid challenged his brother Abdelaziz for the throne.
 The ulama of Fez, led by the Sufi modernist Muhammad Bin Abdul-Kabir Al-Kattani, offered their conditioned support to Abd al-Hafid, which turned the tide of the conflict.
 Abdelaziz was defeated in the Battle of Marrakesh in 1908.
 Abdelhafid's reign soon deteriorated and in early 1911 the sultan was besieged in Fez by the tribes of the Middle Atlas.
-Abdelhafid appealed for French help and a French force under Colonel Charles Émile Moinier arrived in Fez on May 21 and established a command centre at Dar Dbibegh.
+Abdelhafid appealed for French help and a French force under Colonel Charles Émile Moinier arrived in Fez on 21 May and established a command centre at Dar Dbibegh.